DirectoryTree/LdapRecord-Docs/laravel/auth/quickstart.md

 ### Step 2: Setting up Laravel Fortify {#plain-fortify-setup}

-#### Authentication Callback
+#### Authentication Callback & Password Confirmation

 Laravel Jetstream uses [Laravel Fortify](https://github.com/laravel/fortify) for authentication.
 We will configure its various features to support signing in with LdapRecord.

-For LdapRecord to properly locate the user in your directory during a sign in attempt, we will override Fortify's authentication callback using the `Fortify::authenticateUsing()` method in our `AuthServiceProvider.php` file:
+To support LDAP authentication, we must call the `Fortify::authenticateUsing()` and supply our own callback, overriding Laravel Fortify's default:

+We will call the above in our `AuthServiceProvider.php` file, inside the `boot()` method:

 <div class="files">
     <div class="ellipsis"></div>